A Comprehensive Guide to Social Engineering Prevention

 How to Avoid Social Engineering Attacks

 The good news is that there’s hope.
 You can avoid social engineering attacks.
-This guide presents some of the most popular ways to mount a defense against social engineering attacks.
+This guide presents some of the most popular ways to defend against social engineering attacks.

 Defense-in-depth is your best starting point.
 In short, no single approach will stem cyber-attacks.
-As a result, you need to implement multiple, overlapping defenses.
+As a result, you need to implement overlapping layers of security.
 If one defense fails, another defense may block the attack.

 Just as you should layer in multiple defenses, you should do so in various locations – the network edge, between networks, on ingress and egress points, on individual hosts and devices, and in the cloud.
 An administer can deploy defenses on a 24/7 basis or on the fly by an administrator.